• Skip to primary navigation

 Can you use regular milk instead of buttermilk in muffins?

-The acidity of buttermilk provides flavor as well as helps the muffins rise by reacting with the baking soda.
-Regular milk will not allow the same reaction to take place.
+Regular milk will not allow the same reaction to take place as the acidic buttermilk.
 Don't have buttermilk on hand?
 Add 1 tbsp. lemon juice or white vinegar to a measuring cup and fill with regular milk to make 1 cup.
 Allow to sit for 10 minutes and the milk will slightly curdle.

 Be sure to follow The Darling Apron on Facebook & Instagram along with what I’m pinning on Pinterest!